By William A. Pinkerton in 1893

 The next train robbery of any importance was committed by Levi and Hillary Farrington, William Barton and William Taylor.
 These people came from western Tennessee.
 Levi Farrington was arrested by ns at Farmington, Illinois, after making a desperate resistance.
 We arrested Hillary Farrington and William Barton near Venetta, Indiana Territory.
 The house where they were in hiding was surrounded by a posse, the door broken down, and the house fired when they were compelled to come out with their “hands up.”
 William Taylor was arrested by our men at Red Foot Lake, in western Tennessee.
-While conveying Hillary Farrington and William Barton from the Indian Territory to Union City, Barton made a complete confession as to the other members of the gang and what had been done with the proceeds of the robberies.
+While conveying Hillary Farrington and William Barton from the Indiana Territory to Union City, Barton made a complete confession as to the other members of the gang and what had been done with the proceeds of the robberies.

-While traveling from Cairo, to Columbus, Kentucky, I was about to enter the barroom of the steamer, when Hillary suddenly seized a large pistol which was sticking from my overcoat pocket and tried to conduct a murderous assault on me.
+While traveling from Cairo, Illinois to Columbus, Kentucky, I was about to enter the barroom of the steamer, when Hillary suddenly seized a large pistol which was sticking from my overcoat pocket and tried to conduct a murderous assault on me.

 During the struggle which ensued for the possession of the pistol, Hillary Farrington fell over the low railing of the boat, nearly dragging me with him, and was drowned.
 Levi Farrington was the most desperate of the gang.
 When he was brought to Union City, Tennessee, the citizens held a jollification meeting, as he had shot and killed a marshal and his deputy in eastern Missouri and a deputy sheriff in Tennessee.
 About two o’clock in the morning, fifty masked men came to the house where he and the other prisoners were under guard, as the town jail was not strong enough to hold them.
 They overpowered the guards, dragged out a man who had attempted to rescue Farrington and hanged him.
 Levi Farrington was shot in his room, his body being fairly riddled with bullets.
 William Taylor and William Barton pleaded guilty and were sentenced to long terms of imprisonment in Tennessee.